smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

   - smoke testing of SDL Core (basic SDL scenarios and 3 policy flows (HTTP, PROPRIETARY, EXTERNAL_PROPRIETARY));
   - all delivered features which are applicable for cross-platform testing.

-Each further delivered feature should be tested on all mentioned platforms.
+Each subsequent delivered feature should be tested on all mentioned platforms.

 #### Missed functionality on AGL and QNX